 Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.
-For Federal or State crimes, any forfeiture of assets used in an alleged criminal act prior to the conviction of their owner must be transferred to an impartial custodian appointed by the Federal Courts.
-After a conviction, the proceeds from sales of these assets shall be transferred to the Federal Reserve.
+For Federal or State crimes, any forfeiture of assets allegedly used in an alleged criminal act prior to the conviction of their owner must be transferred to an impartial custodian appointed by the Federal Courts.
+The proceeds from sales of these assets shall be transferred to the Federal Reserve.